 The beginning of the walking path from Clear Ridge offers nice views of the area if you don’t forget to look back.

 You’ll go close to a private property, where you’ll have to turn on your left before the building.
 The track was very large and obvious when we passed there.
 It narrows down as you enter the forest to reach the lookout – but it’s still easy to follow.
-After the lookout is an entire different experience.
+After the lookout is an entirely different experience.

 3. After Montserrat lookout, go to the Upper Portals